-Another popular class of methods for mesh denoising is based on the so-called $L_0$ minimization, mixing both vertex and normal regularization; see \cite{HeSchaefer:2013:1} and \cite{ZhaoQinZengXuDong:2018:1}.
-The $L_0$ term introduces sparsity into a discrete gradient operator describing the variation of the surface.
-One of the weak points of this class of methods is that the non-convexity of the model leads to a high demand in computational resources.
+Another popular class of mesh denoising methods is based on the so-called $L_0$-minimization, which combines vertex and normal regularization; see \cite{HeSchaefer:2013:1} and \cite{ZhaoQinZengXuDong:2018:1}.
+The $L_0$-term introduces sparsity into a discrete gradient operator describing the variation of the surface.
+One of the weak points of this class of methods is that the non-convexity of the model can lead to a high demand in computational resources.